OmkarShejul/simple-calculator/README.md

 ## 🧮 Features

-- Easy-to-use interface
+- Easy-to-use interface.
 - Seprate Css and JavaScript.
-- Input validation
+- Input validation.
-- Styled with basic CSS
+- Styled with basic CSS.
-- Alerts user with the calculation result
+- Alerts user with the calculation result.
-- Handles divide-by-zero errors
+- Handles divide-by-zero errors.

 ## 🚀 How to Use